brandonlovejoy/vaulta-strategic-framework/README.md

 - Provide a **clear, evidence-based synthesis** of historical patterns that influence blockchain ecosystem recovery and long-term health.
 - Outline a **strategic, adoption-centered direction** grounded in lessons from Web2, Web3, and global economic history.
 - Offer contributors, block producers, independent developers, and ecosystem partners a **shared analytical foundation** for decision-making.
-- Serve as a **reference framework**, not a directive — supporting distributed governance by providing clarity rather than prescriptions.
+- Serve as a **reference framework**, not a directive; supporting distributed governance by providing clarity rather than prescriptions.

 The Gold Paper does not evaluate individuals or organizations.
-It analyzes *structures, incentives, timing, tools,* and *external demand* — the forces that shape ecosystem outcomes over time.
+It analyzes *structures, incentives, timing, tools,* and *external demand*, the forces that shape ecosystem outcomes over time.

 ---